 It’s not always easy being free

-At the core of MobileDay’s app strategy is that it’s a free app available for iOS and Android.
+At the core of MobileDay’s app strategy is that it’s a free app for up to 10 calls per month available for iOS and Android.
 It syncs with the phone’s existing calendar, and enables the user to start dialing into conference calls within seconds.
 With no purchase required, no separate enterprise version, no registration process or complex configurations, the simplicity of MobileDay probably seems straightforward, but in reality it has taken us a lot of work to accomplish this.
-In addition to the free app, we have created MobileDay Advantage, an enhanced version that unlocks Dynamic Dialing seamlessly for everyone in an organization.

 To make this possible, it’s necessary to build intelligence into the cloud.
 We host everything with top-tier vendors like Amazon, MongoLab, and Redis Labs so that our infrastructure “just works” and we can focus on building features and deploying them quickly on a daily or weekly basis.
 We’re obsessed with data so that we learn quickly and accurately from our mistakes as well as successes, capturing real-time app metrics with Localytics and Crittercism, and monitoring our cloud with New Relic, Pingdom, and JumpCloud.
 Dialing rules are pushed on the fly so that customers can take advantage of them without requiring an app update.